 The Kubota Group holds Environmental Manager Conferences for each region aimed at strengthening the environment management system and reducing environmental loads and environmental risks on a global basis.

-In 2018, the conferences for North America, China and Japan were held.
-Environmental managers and staff members of six companies that have business sites in the U.S. gathered for the North America Conference, and those of seven companies with business sites in China gathered for the China Conference.
-Environmental managers from relevant mother plants in Japan also participated in the respective conferences.
-For the Japan Conference, environmental managers and staff members of 24 sites in Japan, including Group companies, gathered.
+In 2019, conferences for North America, Asia, Europe and Japan were held.
+Environmental managers and staff members of six companies with business sites in the US and Canada gathered for the North America Conference, the same from seven companies with sites in Thailand, Indonesia, Vietnam and India gathered for the Asia Conference, and representatives from eight companies with sites in Germany, France, the Netherlands and Norway attended the Europe Conference.
+Environmental managers from relevant mother plants in Japan also attended the respective conferences.
+The Japan Conference brought together environmental managers and staff members from 24 sites across Japan, including Group companies.

 The focus of the conferences was on communicating the Kubota Group’s policies and initiatives, as well as sharing progress on the Medium-Term Environmental Conservation Targets.
 Participants also presented case studies on mainly energy-saving measures and identified areas where improvements should be made at plants.